commshare/inferno-gec6410/README.md

 Inferno-os is a distributed operating system, originally developed at Bell labs.Applications written in Inferno's concurrent programming language, Limbo, are compiled to its portable virtual machine code (Dis), to run anywhere on a network in the portable environment that Inferno provides.
 Unusually, that environment looks and acts like a complete operating system.

-Feel free to contact me at yjh199511@gmail.com or my workmates(By the way, we are all undergraduates. -- )
+Feel free to contact me at yjh199511@gmail.com or my workmates.